 The reason is simple.
 Whistles travel much further than the human voice, especially on windy days.
 They also do not show emotion or panic unlike the human voice.

 More importantly the whistle is the same tone whoever is out with the dog.
-I always use ACME whistles they are the best.
+I always use ACME whistles they are currently the best.

 if you lose one you can get the exact same sound from another acme 211.5 whistle.
 I sell these whistles.
 Click on picture to learn more.